Keratoconus my story by Lisa

 I go back for my yearly check up in June – hopefully there is no more progression!

-One thought on “Keratoconus my story by Lisa
+One response to “Keratoconus my story by Lisa”

 Thanks for sharing!
 I had bilateral CXL and lots of problems with doctors too, but my KC developed and went crazy within less than 1.5 yrs.
 I also had acquired amblyopia (sometime called a lazy eye) as my brain shut-off the vision to my worse eye, too.
 That was my 1st misdiagnosis!
 I was at the moderate stage when I had the CXL (9 mos after I noticed symptoms) and have had post-op issues and am lens intolerant, so bad vision, but better than before CXL.
 Glad you were just before the cut-off and we sure are lucky CXL is available.